Ceuta border fence: 2019 breaches

 In August 2019, migrants stormed the fence using sticks and acid.
 Dozens were injured, 4 people died on the barbed wire and 11 border agents were wounded.

 2021 breaches

 There were further breaches in May 2021, when migrants were filmed swimming or walking around the ends of the fence on the adjoining beaches at low tide.

+2023

+On 17 November about 1000 migrants tried to enter Ceuta by charging from the East, the South and the West simultaneously.
+Moroccan police stopped some 900 people before those reached the fence, the rest failed to get over the barrier.